nicojourdain/nicojourdain.github.io/positions_dir/postdoc_OCEAN-ICE_2022_en.md

 The general mission is to develop research work based on the development and use of the Lagrangian iceberg module implemented in the [NEMO ocean model](https://www.nemo-ocean.eu).
 The selected candidate will contribute to the [OCEAN:ICE Horizon Europe project](https://ocean-ice.eu).

 # Working context
-The selected candidate will be affected at the [Institute for Environmental Geosciences (IGE)](https://www.ige-grenoble.fr/?lang=en).
+The selected candidate will be affected at the [Institute for Environmental Geosciences (IGE)](https://www.ige-grenoble.fr/?lang=en), in Grenoble, in the French Alps.
 This is a public research institute under the affiliation of [CNRS](https://www.cnrs.fr/en), [IRD](https://en.ird.fr/), [University Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/), and [Grenoble-INP](https://www.grenoble-inp.fr/en).
 It brings together about 250 people, including 150 permanent members (researchers, teacher-researchers, engineers) and about a hundred contractual agents (doctoral students, postdocs, engineers and technicians).
 The institute also welcomes several dozen trainees and scientific visitors every year.
 It is spread over two sites of the Grenoble University Campus that are 5 minutes away from each other.
 IGE is one of the main institutes within the _Observatoire des Sciences de l'Univers de Grenoble_ ([OSUG](https://www.osug.fr/?lang=en)) which is a federative structure of [INSU](https://www.insu.cnrs.fr/en).

 The selected candidate will join the [CryoDyn team](https://www.ige-grenoble.fr/-CryoDyn-Glaciers-and-ice-sheets-), which has a focus on ice dynamics and connections to the climate system, and will be supervised by [Nicolas Jourdain](https://nicojourdain.github.io) and Pierre Mathiot.